Nadje Sadig Al-Ali: Career

 In 1994, Al-Ali moved to London to begin work towards her doctorate at SOAS University of London; she received her PhD in Social Anthropology from SOAS 1998.
 Al-Ali served as Professor of Gender Studies at SOAS from 2010 to 2018 and chaired the Centre for Gender Studies from 2017 to 2018.

 She served as President of the Association of Middle East Women's Studies (AMEWS) from 2010 to 2012.

-Alongside her academic career, Nadje Al-Ali is a political activist and was a founder of the Iraqi British organisation Act Together: Women's Action for Iraq in 2000.
-She is also a member of the London branch of Women in Black, a worldwide network of women who are against war and violence.
+Alongside her academic career, Nadje Al-Ali was a co-founder of the Iraqi British organisation Act Together: Women's Action for Iraq in 2000.
+She was also a member of the London branch of Women in Black, a worldwide network of women who are against war and violence.

 Many of her publications reflect the lives of Iraqi women and recent struggle to voice their opinions during the US-led invasion of Iraq.